 There are many different symptoms associated with polycystic ovary syndrome.
 Each patient is different and may experience some symptoms while not suffering from others.
 Usually, the signs of PCOS develop around the time of a woman’s first period.
 However, other women don’t get PCOS until later in life, often as a result of increased weight gain.
 The three most common signs associated with the disorder are:

 However, because of increased levels of androgen and polycystic ovaries, the condition can lead to other side effects.

 Early diagnosis of polycystic ovary syndrome is key because the condition can lead to many dangerous complications.
-The most frustrating and disheartening of these is a risk of infertility.
-However, because of its association with insulin resistance, PCOS can also lead to metabolic syndrome, diabetes and heart disease.
-A 2005 study also showed women with PCOS are more likely to suffer from depression or some other mood disorder.
+The most frustrating and disheartening of these is the risk of infertility.
+However, because of its association with insulin resistance, PCOS can also lead to metabolic syndrome, diabetes, and heart disease.
+A 2005 study also showed women with PCOS are more likely to suffer from depression or another mood disorder.